lbatalha/pastething/README.md

 ### gc.py

-This file is just a simple script used to delete all expire pastes.
+This file is just a simple script used to delete all expired pastes.
 Although all expired pastes are deleted when they are requested, that still leaves the possibility of stale pastes.
 This makes sure we don't leave garbage behind.
 This is preferable to running the garbage collection query on every request to reduce overhead.